Optimal waveform for fast synchronization of airfoil wakes: Conclusions

 \section{Conclusions}

-We presented a theoretical framework to find an optimal actuation waveform for maximizing the entrainment speed for periodic fluid flows.
+We presented a theoretical framework to find an optimal actuation waveform for maximizing the synchronization speed for periodic fluid flows.
 This was demonstrated for periodic post-stall airfoil wakes using localized forcing.
-We leveraged the phase reduction approach to identify the sensitivity with respect to the vortex-shedding phases, thereby identifying the right time and direction of actuation for efficient entrainment.
-The optimal actuation waveform for fast entrainment departs from a sinusoidal waveform for higher angles of attack.
-We showed that the optimal waveform significantly outperforms the sinusoidal waveform in terms of entrainment speed.
-We further identified that the modification of wake-shedding frequency is achieved by the elongation of vortical structures, whereas entrainment to a higher frequency is achieved by compacting vortical structures near the leading and trailing edges.
-The present study based on phase reduction with an optimal waveform approach holds potential to develop transient flow control strategies that produces quick response.
+We leveraged the phase reduction approach to identify the sensitivity with respect to the vortex shedding phases, thereby identifying the right time and direction of actuation for efficient synchronization.
+The optimal actuation waveform for fast synchronization departs from a sinusoidal waveform for higher angles of attack.
+We showed that the optimal waveform significantly outperforms the sinusoidal waveform in terms of synchronization speed.
+We further identified that the modification of wake shedding frequency is achieved by the elongation of vortical structures, whereas synchronization to a higher frequency is achieved by compacting vortical structures near the leading and trailing edges.
+The present study based on phase reduction with an optimal waveform approach holds potential to develop transient flow control strategies that produce a quick response.